KevinThompson96/Active-Directory-SOC-Home-Lab/README.md

 ## Group Policy Account Lockout

-To protect against password stuffing, I added a group policy object (gpo) in my domain through active directory, setting the threshold to 5 invalid logon attempts before the account it locked out (for 10 minutes), and the counter resets every 10 minutes.
+To protect against password stuffing, I added a group policy object (gpo) in my domain through active directory, setting the threshold to 5 invalid logon attempts before the account locked out (for 10 minutes), and the counter resets every 10 minutes.
 Down below is a user account in the domain (mbailey) that has been locked out after 5 repeated attempts.
 To unlock the account immediately as an administrator, I could go to active directory users and groups on the domain controller, find the account in my domain, and unlock it manually.

 ![GPO](Screenshots/GPO.png)